BigData2025-Rev/BigData/Week5/P2/P2_Requirements.md

 ## The project timeline process

-1)  By the start of Friday, 01/17/2025, Each team should have produced a data generator.
+1)  By the End of the Day of Friday, 01/17/2025, Each team should have produced a data generator.

 -   This generator should output a .csv file with 10-15 thousand records